amahury/amahury.github.io/_posts/2025-10-26-PIBBSS-research-residency-2026.md

 toc: true
 math: false
 mermaid: false
 description: PIBBSS and Iliad are announcing a Research Residency in applied mathematics and AI alignment.
 The Residency will run for 6 weeks, full-time.
-By default, it will take place in person in London.
-However, in exceptional cases, it will be possible to complete the Residency remotely in order to make the Residency compatible with an existing academic role.
-Resident stipends are $6,000–$15,000, depending on seniority.
-Competitive candidates are PhD or postdoctoral (or equally experienced) researchers in math, physics, or a related field.
 Our target outcome is for Researchers-in-Residence to continue research after the Residency by securing philanthropic funding to either start new research groups or to support other research projects.
 alpez:
   name: Amahury J. L. Diaz
   twitter: amahury0